-• 5.
-Deposits
+5. Deposits:

-The mutual fund may invest up to 20% of its assets in euro deposits with a total duration of three months so as to replenish its liquid assets.
+The mutual fund may invest up to 20% of its assets in euro deposits with a total duration of three months or less so as to replenish its liquid assets.

-• 6.
-Cash loans
+6. Cash loans:

-The mutual fund may borrow cash for up to 10 % of its assets.
-Cash loans strictly cover current account shortfalls resulting from a lag between subscriptions and redemptions on the underlying investment funds.
+The mutual fund may borrow cash for up to 10% of its assets.
+Cash loans strictly cover current account shortfalls resulting from a lag between subscriptions and redemptions on the underlying UCIs.

-• 7.
-Temporary purchases and sales of securities
+7. Temporary purchases and sales of securities:

 The mutual fund may have incidental recourse to temporarily sell and purchase securities.
 Repos and reverse repos are favoured in managing cash flow.

-Temporary purchases and sales are limited to 10 % of committed assets.
+The use of temporary purchases and sales is limited to 10% of committed assets.

-Types of transactions used:
+• Types of transactions used:

-☑ redemption and reverse repurchase agreements in accordance with the French Monetary and Financial Code:
+☑ redemption and reverse repurchase agreements in accordance with the French Monetary and Financial Code;